radish-es/casebook-property/content/casebook/title/blackburn.md

 ---
-class: case
+type: case
 title: Blackburn v McCallum
 short: Blackburn
 reporter: '1903 CanLII 68 (SCC), [1903] 33 SCR 65'
 year: 1903
-facts: Donald Chisholm divided his land and left it to his sons as two fee simple estates.
-He attached conditions on the ability of his sons to sell or mortgage the lands for 25 years.
+facts: Donald Chisholm divided his land and left it to his sons as two separate estates in fee simple.
+He attached conditions to the transfer on the ability of his sons to sell or mortgage the lands for 25 years.
 issue: Whether the restraints on alienation placed on the land are valid.
 held: Absolute restraints on alienation on a fee simple estate, like these conditions, are invalid.
 However, limited restraints on alienation may be permissable.
 public: true